 Compassionate use is a treatment option that allows the use of an unauthorised medicine.
-Compassionate-use programmes are for patients in the European Union (EU) who have a disease with no satisfactory authorised therapies or cannot enter a clinical trial.
-They are intended to facilitate the availability to patients of new treatment options under development.
+Under strict conditions, products in development can be made available to groups of patients who have a disease with no satisfactory authorised therapies and who cannot enter clinical trials.